CISSUS QUADRANGULARIS Overview Information

 - Bone defects caused by gum disease.
 Early research shows that adding Cissus quadrangularis to a material called hydroxyapatite, which is used in dentistry to treat tissue loss caused by gum disease, does not improve tissue regrowth in people with specific bone defects called periodontal intrabony defects.

 - Heart disease risk factors that occur together (metabolic syndrome).

 - Rheumatoid arthritis.

 CISSUS QUADRANGULARIS Side Effects & Safety

-Some specific commercial products containing Cissus quadrangularis seem to be safe when used appropriately in adults short-term (for up to 6-8 weeks).
-These products can cause side effects such as headache, intestinal gas, dry mouth, diarrhea, and insomnia.
+Cissus quadrangularis is POSSIBLY SAFE when taken by mouth appropriately short-term (for up to 6-10 weeks).
+Cissus quadrangularis can cause side effects such as headache, intestinal gas, dry mouth, diarrhea, and insomnia.
 But there is not enough information to know how often these side effects might occur.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of Cissus quadrangularis during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking Cissus quadrangularis if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 CISSUS QUADRANGULARIS Dosing

 The appropriate dose of Cissus quadrangularis depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for Cissus quadrangularis.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.